Aymccar/Simulator/README.md

 "{PATH to this repo}/colcon_ws/src/Waf_Ros2_Bridge/include" --wafrosbridge_lib_path "{PATH to this repo}/colcon_ws/install/Waf_Ros2_Bridge/lib"
 ./waf sub
 ```
+## Simulation setup
+A simulation is defined by some datas and xml file, check [Stonefish](https://github.com/patrykcieslak/stonefish) documentation to learn how to write it.
+Anglerfish (the raytracer) is based on the same data and scenario file as stonefish but it uses some new keyword.
+Check [Anglerfish](https://github.com/Aymccar/Anglerfish).

 ## Running the simulator
 Create to v4l2 loopback camera: